 - Paintbrush

-- Clean and sand the wood.
+- Clean the wood.

 - Apply the stain.